Excerpt 6, A Seat for the Rabble

-Jason flickered from the threadbare reader to Kerflue.
-“I don’t understand, who is this?”
+Jason flickered from the threadbare reader to Charles.
+“I don’t understand.
+Who is this?”
 The speaker must’ve delivered a particularly rousing line, because the sea of gray wool roared with approval, drowning his voice.

 The Red Tower lord scowled at the reader.
 “Forgive me, Lord Jason.
 He’s a treasonous vagrant.
 Jon Watley’s his name.”

 “Crimes, more like.
 He travels across the kingdom looking to incite unrest.
 The rat eludes every trap we set, and scampers off to hide with his conspirators in Eastland when we loose the hounds.
 Not this time.”